 On March 2018, Digg announced today that it’s closing down its Reader app.
 Fortunately, you can still export your feeds and folders from Digg reader (OPML file), by going to the Settings page and choose the Export option from the bottom.
 All the following RSS reader allow you to import your OPML file.

-Inoreader has been recommended by the developers of the Digg Reader themselves.
+Inoreader has been recommended by the developers of Digg as a Digg Reader alternative themselves.
 The RSS service will let you subscribe to an unlimited number of sources for free.
 There are no upgrades and subscriptions but the platform is ad-supported, so there goes your data.
 You can remove ads by paying $15/year.

 There is a dark mode for those who love them.
 You can save articles offline to read them later.
 You can also save them in PDF formats which makes it easy to share with peers.
 The search and filter feature will allow you to narrow your search for a particular title.